atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 How encoding is handled has been reworked:  While before you would use an enum id and a value, now you simply need to register your encoding metadata from a string with `z_encoding_from_str`.

 We have a set of constants to do some wire-level optimization.
-To use this, you need your string should follow the format: "<constant>;<optional additional data>"
+To leverage this, your string needs to follow the format: "<constant>;<optional additional data>"

 - Zenoh 0.11.x